Coleslaw3557/lohp-maze/README.md

 For the most up-to-date API documentation, always refer to the `api-examples.md` file.

+### Adding New Effects

+For instructions on how to add new effects to the system, please refer to the `adding_new_effects.md` file.
+This document provides a step-by-step guide on creating and integrating new lighting effects into the LoHP-MazeManager Control System.

 ### Docker Usage

 To run the application using Docker: